Applying for Financial Aid

 Step 4 – Additional Information

-After your FAFSA is processed, Reynolds will be sent the information electronically.
-For electronic filers, the data is usually received in 1 to 2 weeks.
+After your FAFSA is processed by the Department of Education, Reynolds will be sent the information electronically.
+For electronic filers, the FAFSA information is usually received by the college in 3-5 business days.
 For those who completed a paper FAFSA, the data is usually received in about 4-6 weeks.

 Once your FAFSA data is received, you may be required to submit additional information to the Reynolds Office of Financial Aid.
 One third of all federal aid applicants are randomly selected for a process called "verification."
 Please check your To Do List in SIS to see if any additional documentation is needed to complete the processing of your financial aid application.